ChunjingXiao/CsiGAN/README.md

 This model aims to deal with the performance degradation problem of leave-one-subject-out validation for CSI-based activity recognition, and can efficiently improve the recognition accuracy.

-All the experiments are the eave-one-subject-out validation.
+All the experiments are the leave-one-subject-out validation.
 In other words, we select one user as the left-out user, and the others as the trained ones.
 For this left-out user, we further evenly divide its data of each category into the unlabeled data set and testing set.

 # CsiGANSemiSupervisedGAN